rdahis/website/content/sections/about.md

+I am currently visiting the [Department of Economics at Brown University](https://economics.brown.edu/) during the 2022 Fall quarter.
 I am an Assistant Professor at the [Department of Economics at PUC-Rio](http://www.econ.puc-rio.br/).

 My research interests lie at the intersection of Development, Politics, and Environmental Economics.
 I connect theory-driven questions to granular data and natural experiments to learn about the process of development in low- and middle-income countries.